eagle840/killercoda-labs/Elastic_Beats/step1.md

-Elasticsearch offers many different types of BEATS in order to get data into ElasticSearch https://www.elastic.co/beats/
+Elasticsearch (ES) offers many different types of BEATS in order to get data into ElasticSearch https://www.elastic.co/beats/